peppedilillo/hermeslink/README.md

 # Hermes Link

-This is web application designed to enable communication between the HERMES-Pathfinder Mission and Science operation center.
+This is web application designed to enable communication between the HERMES-Pathfinder nanosatellite constellation Mission and Science operation center.
 It is realized in python Django, and embeds a grafana dashboard service.

 ### Running Hermes Link